 Recruitment notices shall be prepared setting forth a basic description of the position, minimum qualification requirements or education, skill, and experience preference, application steps to follow, and closing date for submitting application materials.
 Such notices shall affirm the Town of Newcastle as an Equal Opportunity Employer.
 Such notice shall first post on bulletin boards in each town work site.
 Supervisors shall be aware of promotion-ready employees and shall encourage application where appropriate.
-Notice may be given outside the town office, if necessary, to develop a broad base of applicants.
+Notice may be given outside the town office if necessary to develop a broad base of applicants.
 The use of such various media or publicity may be expected to bring notice of vacancies to an adequate number of qualified applicants.
+The media may include, but are not limited to, newspapers and professional journals.